everett-wxy/fitness-app-athlete-back-end/readme.md

 ## Overview of Athlete
-This fitness app is designed to help users plan, track, and complete their workouts efficiently.
-It provides a personalized workout experience by generating training programs based on user preferences, tracking progress, and offering support for both training and rest days.
-The app is built with scalability and user engagement in mind, combining a rich frontend with a powerful backend.
+Athlete is a full-stack fitness planning app I built to help users generate structured workout programs based on their goals, fitness level, available training days, and equipment access.

 ## Problem
 Many beginners struggle to create structured workout plans that match their goals and available equipment.
 This app helps users go from onboarding to a generated workout schedule with trackable sessions.